 Good time management skills include planning your weekends.
 You have 52 Saturdays to do projects at home, such as an hour of organizing paperwork or closet.
 Or as a big project like painting your bedroom or decorating your family room.
 After planning a project, plan a reward like a movie, friends for dinner, or reading a good novel.

 Good time management skills include downtime that rejuvenates you.
 Downtime is not just sitting in front of the TV for hours, it’s about doing something fun without pressure and coming away feeling better about yourself and your life.
 Read a magazine or novel, shop for a new outfit, or signup to learn a new skill.Once you incorporate better and better time management skills into your life, you’ll accomplish more in less time and find greater satisfaction each day.
 When you want to organize your life, the place to begin is your calendar, which creates the calm or chaos of the life you now live.Make one of these tips a new habit and you’ll immediately improve your ability to enjoy an Organized Lifestyle that’s easy, simple, and productive!

 SIGN UP NOW!

 Do you feel stuck like you are constantly running around

 Time Management Just for Women Coaching will teach you how to make your life work better, to streamline your day,

 accomplish more with less stress, manage your time easily, and live a lifestyle you love!

-STARTING Tuesday March 19 — This exciting 4 week Coaching Course with Marcia’s live Coaching on your situation, weekly training and course book will truly help you balance your time, lower your stress, and find that elusive downtime each day.
+STARTING— This exciting 4 week Coaching with Marcia’s live Coaching on your situation, weekly training and course book will truly help you balance your time, lower your stress, and find that elusive downtime each day.
 Join us for this once a year course!